danielbalagula/JSPutty/README.md

 JSPutty checks that everything returned from each function equals the number of arguments expected by the next function.
 If there is a difference in these numbers, you will get an error.

+JSPutty does not currently have explicit support for promises.
+This will be added.

 I accept all help and contributions to the package.
 If you've found a bug, please submit it.
 Even better, see if you can fix it!